 Westover Alumni Society: In 2002 the name of the Pioneer Club, the alumni organization for older alumni, was changed to “Westover Alumni Society.”
 The name became official at the close of the Pioneer Club reunion in April 2003.
 Alumni may join the day following their 40th reunion out of college.
 Also see “Pioneer Club.”

 Westover Honors Program: Established in 1987, this program promotes interaction among a selected group of students (called Westover Fellows) who have a highly challenging curriculum.
 Requirements include an honors curriculum, honors colloquia, and a senior thesis.
 The Director’s Award for Excellence for the best thesis by a Westover Fellow was established in 2002 through a gift from Syed S. Towheed ’93.
 Professor of physics Dr. Julius Sigler ’62 and professor of education and human development Dr. Ed Polloway were instrumental in developing the concept of the program.
 The first co-directors of the Westover Honors Program were Dr. Tom Brickhouse, philosophy, and Dr. Ellen Hay, communication studies (1987-89).
-Successive directors were Dr. James Huston, dean emeritus of the College and director, and Dr. Richard C. Burke, English, co-director (1989-92); Dr. James Huston and Dr. Richard C. Burke, co-directors (1992-93); Dr. Richard Burke, director (1993-94, 94-95); Dr. Joe Turek, economics (1995-99); Dr. Richard Seymann, academic assessment (1999-02); and Dr. Edward DeClair, political science (2002 to present).
+Successive directors were Dr. James Huston, dean emeritus of the College and director, and Dr. Richard C. Burke, English, co-director (1989-92); Dr. James Huston and Dr. Richard C. Burke, co-directors (1992-93); Dr. Richard Burke, director (1993-94, 94-95); Dr. Joe Turek, economics (1995-99); Dr. Richard Seymann, academic assessment (1999-02); Dr. Edward DeClair, political science (2002-20); and Dr. Beth Savage, English (2020 to present).